 Step 9 - Mix the kumquats with the pectin and cook to a full boil

 Measure the cooked kumuats.
 Add water, as necessary, to make a total of 7 cups of the cooked kumquat puree with added water.
 Put back in pot.
 Stir the pectin into the kumquats and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

 Why use pectin?
 You may run into grandmotherly types who sniff "I never used pectin!" at you.
 Well, sure, and their generation took a horse and buggy to work, died of smallpox and ate canned meat and green beans that tastes like wet newspapers.
 Old fashioned ways are not always better nor healthier.
 Pectin, which occurs naturally in fruit, is what makes the jam "set" or thicken.
 The pectin you buy is just natural apple pectin, more concentrated.
 Using pectin dramatically reduces the cooking time, which helps to preserve the vitamins and flavor of the fruit, and uses much less added sugar.
 But, hey, if you want to stand there and stir for hours, cooking the flavor away, who am I to stop you! :) Having said that, there are some fruits that have naturally high amounts of pectin (see this page for a list) and they simply don't need much or even any padded pectin.

-Notes about pectin: I usually add about 20% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+Notes about pectin: I usually add about 25% - 30% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Another tip: use the no-sugar needed pectin.
 You can still add sugar to it and it cuts the amount of sugar you need from 7 cups per batch to 4 cups or less!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
 You might want to try using the no-sugar recipe with a mixture of sugar and Stevia, my preference (or if you prefer, Splenda); sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.